top of page

 Closure

-Debrief of the session is important to ensure re-grounding.
-Some additional relaxation methods may be used here.
+A de-escalation and debrief period is important to ensure re-grounding.
+Practices developed in Phase 2 will re-emerge here.
+Some additional relaxation methods may be used.

 Phase 8